willfaught/willfaught.github.io/content/blog/2016-08-17-golang-raised-the-bar.md

 - software
 - swift
 - raise the bar
-title: Golang Raised The Bar
+title: Go Raised The Bar
 ---

-Golang raised the bar for new language distributions:
+Go raised the bar for new language distributions:

 - UTF-8 code
 - Testing, benchmarking, and profiling built in